mms-gianni/GitGenie/README.md

 <p align="center"><img src="docs/img/mascot.png" height="200" /></p>

 # GitGenie
-GitGenie is a git plugin that creates commit messages with ChatGPT.
+GitGenie is a git plugin that creates commit messages suggestions with ChatGPT.
 It is a replacement command for `git commit`.
-The shorthand gci stands for "generate commit"
+The shorthand gci stands for "generate commit".

 Not happy with the suggested commit message?
 No problem, GitGenie will open your editor and let you edit the commit message or leave it empty.